jamesvweston/fastapi_demo/README.md

-# fastapi
+# fastapi demo

-This project was generated using fastapi_template.
+- This project was generated using fastapi_template.
 It serves as a proof of concept and a demo of what the Olea services architecture could use.
+- It was created using this templating tool: https://github.com/s3rius/FastAPI-template
+- Openapi docs, graphql, sqlalchemy, redis, postgres, and even DB migrations are supported

 ## Poetry